 Guide

-CLI Mail Merge: Variable Substitution and Send-Time Optimization
+CLI Mail Merge with Send-Time Optimization

 Build the contact CSV with merge fields